apify/apify-docs-v2/sources/platform/actors/development/state_persistence.md

 # [](#state-persistence)State persistence

+**Maintain a long-running actor's state to protect from unexpected restarts.
+See a code example on how to protect your run in case of server shutdown.**

+---

 Long-running [actor](../index.md) jobs may need to migrate from one server to another.
 Unless you save your job's progress, it will be lost during the migration.
 The actor will re-start from scratch on the new server, which can be costly.

 To avoid this, long-running actors should save (persist) their state periodically and listen for [migration events](https://sdk.apify.com/api/apify/class/PlatformEventManager).
 On start, these actors should [check for persisted state](#code-examples), so they can continue where they left off.